Skip to main content

 Online banking certainly has its perks, but when combined with in-person services as well, you really have the best of both worlds.
 With First Bank you get it all.
 We provide the quality service and personal touch you’d expect of a local community bank, with all the perks of online banking.
 We put your interests first, not the other way around.

 With our variety of online checking accounts for both personal and business banking, we’re confident that you’ll find the best fit for your financial needs among our options.
-Contact your local branch for more information, or click here to apply for an online checking account today.
+Contact your local branch for more information, or to open your account today.

 *Member FDIC.